 Executive Chef and Director of Food & Beverage

-where he was responsible for all the daily baking.
-In 2000, at the age of 17, Chris was given an amazing opportunity to work with renowned Chef Guenter Seeger as a prep cook.
-Chef Seeger partnered with The Garrett Hotel Group to open Seeger’s at The Willcox, one of Aiken’s Historic Hotels.
-Under Chef Seeger’s direction, Chris embraced his passion for cooking and developed a wealth of culinary knowledge, skill and discipline.
+In 2004, Chris left Garrett Hotel Group and moved to Atlanta to work directly under Gunter Seeger at his flagship fine dining Michelin Star restaurant, Seeger’s.
+Chris found his career experiences with Gunter life changing.
+Under Chef Seeger’s direction, Chris embraced his passion for cooking and developed a wealth of culinary knowledge, skill, and discipline.
 It was here he learned the emphasis of cooking with only the finest and freshest ingredients.

 Chef Huerta is passionate about carefully crafting all aspects of the dining experience, beginning with agricultural practices, and carrying through to the presentation and guest experience.

-Executive Sous Chef
+Executive Sous Chef & Executive Pastry Chef

 Executive Banquet Chef